ArminJo/ServoEasing/README.md

 ### All easing functions can be used in the following variants:
-All ease functions are called internally with the value: `PercentageOfCompletion / 100` resulting in values from 0 and 1.
+All ease functions are called internally with the value: `PercentageOfCompletion / 100` giving a call value from 0 to 1.

-- In (start the function with 0 and go to 1) for PRECISION, do a bounce if approaching from above (go in to origin), else linear.
+- In: Start the function with 0 and go to 1 linear.
+Except for PRECISION, where we do a bounce if approaching from above (go in to origin).
-- Out (start the function with 1 and go to 0) for PRECISION, do a bounce if approaching from  below (go out from origin), else linear.
+- Out: Start the function with 1 and go to 0 linear.
+Except for PRECISION, where we do a bounce if approaching from  below (go out from origin).
-- InOut (start the function with 0 go to 1 and back to 0)
+- InOut: Start the function with 0 go to 1 and back to 0.
-- Bouncing (start with OUT, then return with IN to start degree) e.g. Bouncing of the Sine function results in the upper (positive) half of the sine.
+- Bouncing: Start with OUT, then return with IN to start degree.
+E.g. Bouncing of the SINE function results in the upper (positive) half of the sine.

-All easing types (starting in flavor IN_OUT, then IN, OUT and BOUNCE) in one plot.<br/>
+#### All easing types (starting in flavor IN_OUT, then IN, OUT and BOUNCE) in one plot.<br/>
 Since the values are computed in a fixed 20 ms raster, the last degree increment or decrement in an easing may be much smaller than the increment/decrement before, resulting in some small discontinuities between adjacent movements.<br/>